What is a VPN? How it Works & How to Use a VPN (2024)

 The Best VPNs in 2024 for Beginners — Full Test Results

-1. ExpressVPN — Best VPN for Beginners With Excellent Security Features and Pre-Configured Settings
+1. ExpressVPN — The Best VPN for Beginners With Excellent Security Features and Pre-configured Settings

 Key Features:

-- Global network of 3,000+ servers in 105 countries to connect from anywhere
+- Has a network of 3,000+ servers in 105 countries to connect from anywhere

-- Military-grade encryption, data leak protection, kill switch, and server obfuscation secure your data
+- Uses AES 256-bit encryption, leak protection, a kill switch, and server obfuscation to secure online activity

-- 24/7 customer support with live chat, email, FAQs, and setup guides
+- Provides 24/7 customer support via live chat, email, FAQs, and setup guides

-- Data leak protection — protected all my connections against DNS, IPv4, IPv6, and WebRTC leaks.
+- Leak protection — stops IP address, DNS, and WebRTC leaks.

-- Network Lock kill switch — blocks access to the internet if the VPN connection is unexpectedly interrupted.
+- Network Lock kill switch — blocks internet access to keep you anonymous if the VPN unexpectedly disconnects.

-- TrustedServer technology — RAM-based servers can’t physically log or store your data, and they’re wiped clean during reboots.
+- TrustedServer technology — RAM-based servers that can’t store any data, as they’re wiped clean during reboots.

 Editor’s Note: Transparency is one of our core values at WizCase, so you should know we are in the same ownership group as ExpressVPN.
 However, this does not affect our review process, as we adhere to a strict testing methodology.